DrugAI/ACNet/README.md

 python ./ACComponents/ACDataset/GenerateACDatasets.py
 ```

+The genearated dataset files are in `./ACComponents/ACDataset/data_files/generated_datasets/`

-The configuration can be customized in *./ACComponents/ACDataset/DataUtils.py*
+The configuration can be customized in `./ACComponents/ACDataset/DataUtils.py`

 ```